Cape Grysbok

 Appearance

-It has a rough, reddish sandy coat flecked in white.
-The head, neck and legs are less flecked and somewhat yellowish, while the inside of the ears, eye-rings, mouth area, throat and underside are white.
+The Cape Grysbok has a rough, reddish sandy coat flecked in white.
+The head, neck, and legs are less flecked and somewhat yellowish, while the inside of the ears, eye-rings, mouth area, throat, and underside are white.
 There is a black "bridge" to the nose and a dark scent gland in front of the eye.
-It stands only 21" (45–55 cm) at the shoulder and weighs slightly more than 20 pounds (8–12 kg).
-The short tail of the Cape grysbok measures 4 to 8 cm and is almost invisible.
-Males have short, sharp and straight horns about 8 cm long, which are smooth.
-The Cape grysbok can fluff out the fur at its rear end to make itself look bigger.
+The tail is short and is almost invisible.
+Males have short, sharp, and straight horns, which are smooth.

 Distribution